PGY1 Residency (West Chester Hospital)

 Anticoagulation Clinic

-• The ambulatory care longitudinal experience is designed to develop the resident’s knowledge of, and problem-solving skills related to the management or anticoagulation therapies, particularly warfarin, low molecular weight heparins, and direct-acting oral anticoagulants (DOACs).
+• The anticoagulation longitudinal experience is designed to develop the resident’s knowledge of, and problem-solving skills related to the management or anticoagulation therapies, particularly warfarin, low molecular weight heparins, and direct-acting oral anticoagulants (DOACs).
+Residents will spend one afternoon weekly in the anticoagulation clinic over the course of the year.

 • The residents will manage a patient’s anticoagulation therapy through patient interview, lab monitoring, dose adjustment, provider consultation, and patient education.